 One of the peculiarities of the Elements is its absolute insistence that the emotional affects of natural forms are known and indisputable.
 And, while Kames regrets that the language of architectural form has not yet been able to articulate ‘the precise impression made by every single part’, he claims that in gardening these things are indeed known: not only are ‘the several emotions raised by trees, rivers, cascades, plains, eminencies, and its other materials … understood’, but ‘each emotion can be described with some degree of precision’ (vol.2, p.434).
 What underpins Kames’ confidence in this shared language is that it arises, once again, from the instantaneous reactions of the body: ‘Such is our nature’, he argues, ‘that upon perceiving certain external objects, we are instantaneously conscious of pleasure or pain: a gently-flowing river, a smooth extended plain, a spreading oak, a towering hill, are objects of sight that raise pleasant emotions: a barren heath, a dirty marsh, a rotten carcass, raise painful emotions…’ All of this happens, Kames argues, ‘without the least reflection’ (vol.1, pp.36-7), and thus the instantaneousness of the bodily response—the reaction out of time—becomes the marker of the natural rather than the culturally learned.
 However, if this seems like an escape from both time and culture, that is hardly the case, because central to Kames’ Elements is also the urge to weave these moments back into the fabric of human history.
 And nowhere is that more the case than in his analysis of the ruin and of reverie.

-By the mid-eighteenth century it had become wholly convention to imagine the ruin as reclaimed by, and as a part of, the natural environment.
+By the mid-eighteenth century it had become wholly conventional [?] to imagine the ruin as reclaimed by, and as a part of, the natural environment.
 Certainly for Kames a ruin is just as much a part of the emotional landscape of the garden as a rocky outcrop or a cascade.
 It does, however, have peculiar features which mark it out from those other natural forms and again, quite conventionally, Kames asserts the inevitability of the ruin inviting melancholic emotion and inspiring moments of reverie.
 With his emphasis on perception as the marker of time, Kames finds in reverie a peculiar moment of intensity and absence.
 ‘In a reverie’, he argues, ‘we are uncertain of the time that is past’; indeed it becomes so much an experience of the present that later reflection is both unable to recollect its detail and unable also to account for the time that has passed:

 A reverie may be so profound as to prevent the recollection of any one idea: that the mind was busied in a train of thinking, may in general be remembered; but what was the subject, has quite escaped the memory.
 In such a case, we are altogether at a loss about the time, having no data for making a computation. (vol.1, p.173)